nycmeshnet/docs/content/hardware/config.md

 [About VPN](/networking/vpn)

 This adds a VPN to the configuration so you will be connected to the mesh network over a virtual private network.
 This bypasses any possible privacy issues of using the kiosk.
-The downside is it will limit your connection to under 100Mbps as the router cpu must work harder to encrypt the data for a VPN connection.
+This will limit your connection to around 100Mbps (still fast) as the router cpu must work harder to encrypt the data for a VPN connection.

 The following works with a new SXTsq or a reset SXTsq.
 You must have the "International" version.
 To reset an SXTsq, hold the reset button for about 5 seconds while the unit is booting and release as soon as green LED starts flashing (to reset RouterOS configuration to defaults).